 Since 2017, two reconditioning facilities in the Milwaukee, Wisconsin area that are or were owned by Container Life Cycle Management LLC ("CLCM"), the Company's U.S. reconditioning joint venture, have been subject to investigations conducted by federal, state and local governmental agencies concerning, among other matters, potential violations of environmental laws and regulations.
-As a result of these investigations, the United States Environmental Protection Agency ("U.S. EPA") and the Wisconsin Department of Natural Resources ("WDNR") have issued notices of violations to the Company and CLCM regarding violations of certain federal and state environmental laws and regulations.
-The remedies being sought in these proceedings include compliance with the applicable environmental laws and regulations as being interpreted by the U.S. EPA and WDNR and monetary sanctions.
-The Company has cooperated with the governmental agencies in these investigations and proceedings.
-As of December 16, 2021, no material citations have been issued or material fines assessed with respect to any violation of environmental laws and regulations.
-Although the Company anticipates paying a civil penalty to the U.S. EPA and WDNR, the amount is not expected to be material to the Company.
+As a result of these investigations, the United States Environmental Protection Agency ("U.S. EPA") and the Wisconsin Department of Natural Resources ("WDNR") have issued notices of violations to the Company and CLCM regarding alleged violations of certain federal and state environmental laws and regulations.
+The U.S. EPA and the WDNR have rescinded the notices of violations relating to the Company and have reached agreement with CLCM on a proposed consent decree that would resolve these investigations and proceedings against CLCM (the "Proposed CLCM Consent Decree").
+On November 30, 2022, the U.S. EPA and the WDNR filed an action in the U.S. District Court, Eastern District of Wisconsin, seeking the Court's approval of the Proposed CLCM Consent Decree.
+Under the Proposed CLCM Consent Decree, CLCM, without admitting any wrongdoing, has agreed to modify certain existing operational practices, install and operate specific environmental controls and pay civil penalties of approximately \$1.6 million.
+The Proposed CLCM Consent Decree is not final and effective unless and until approved by the Court.